 Only two companies participated in the competition.
 The first is the Air Force Institute of Technology (ITWL), the second is Asseco Poland SA.
 Each of them presented its systems, offering a 24-month warranty on them.
 Asseco wanted 4,62 million zlotys for sets, and the Technological Institute - 4,87 million zlotys.
 At the same time, the budget allocated for the acquisition of UAVs was estimated at 5,24 million zlotys.

-Apparently, it was the limited funds that made the Polish military department focus on Asseco products.
-Deliveries must be made before November 30, 2020, unless, of course, the situation with the epidemic does not push these deadlines somewhat.
-It is still unknown what kind of apparatus the company will supply to the Polish Armed Forces.
-But last year, Asseco began working with Dilectro, a DJI brand drone distributor.
+It was the limited funds, apparently, that forced the Polish military department to stop at Asseco products.
+Deliveries must be made before November 30, 2020, unless, of course, the situation with the epidemic slightly shifts these dates.
+It is still unknown what kind of device the company will supply to the Polish Armed Forces.
+But last year, Asseco partnered with Dilectro, a distributor drones brand DJI.

 The increased attention of the Polish military command to unmanned aerial vehicles is due to two main reasons.
 First, the Polish Army is rapidly arming itself, hoping to increase its security in the event of a conflict with Russia.